Your cart

 Discover yourself.

-The Anatomy of the Vulva
+The anatomy of the vulva

-The Anatomy of the Vulva
+The anatomy of the vulva

 Vulva Anatomy

-Dr Jen Gunter (OB/GYN) explains in her book, ‘The Vagina Bible’, the most important basic anatomic point of the lower genital tract: the vulva is the outside (where your clothes touch your skin) and the vagina is the inside.
+Dr. Jen Gunter, an OB/GYN, clarifies this common misconception in her book, The Vagina Bible.
+She points out the key anatomical distinction: the vulva is the external part (the area where your clothes touch your skin), while the vagina is the internal canal.
 The transition zone between the vulva and vagina is called the vestibule.

 The main structures of the vulva are: